microsoft/ComplianceCxE/docs/index.md

 ## Upcoming Webinars

-The Compliance CxE team regularly hosts webinars to present what's changing and new with our products.
+The Microsoft Purview CxE team regularly hosts webinars to present what's changing and new with our products.
 Check out the [Webinars page](webinars) for upcoming webinars.

 !!! note
     Every webinar is **always** recorded and published [here](webinars/#past-webinars) along with the PowerPoint Decks and Q&A.